-- INFLATION: We assumed 2.75% per year used for pension purposes.
-Actuarial standards require using the same rate for OPEB that is used for pension. - INVESTMENT RETURN / DISCOUNT RATE: We assumed 6.5% per year.
-This is based on assumed longterm return on plan assets assuming 100% funding through Futuris.
+INFLATION: We assumed 2.75% per year used for pension purposes.
+Actuarial standards require using the same rate for OPEB that is used for pension.

+INVESTMENT RETURN / DISCOUNT RATE: We assumed 6.5% per year net of expenses.
+This is based on assumed long-term return on employer assets.
 We used the "Building Block Method".
-(See Appendix E, Paragraph 53 for more information). - TREND:We assumed 4% per year.
+(See Appendix E, Paragraph 53 for more information).
+Our assessment of long-term returns for employer assets is based on long-term historical returns for surplus funds invested pursuant to California Government Code Sections 53601 et seq.

+TREND: We assumed 4% per year.
 Our long-term trend assumption is based on the conclusion that, while medical trend will continue to be cyclical, the average increase over time cannot continue to outstrip general inflation by a wide margin.
 Trend increases in excess of general inflation result in dramatic increases in unemployment, the number of uninsured and the number of underinsured.
 These effects are nearing a tipping point which will inevitably result in fundamental changes in health care finance and/or delivery which will bring increases in health care costs more closely in line with general inflation.
-We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future. - PAYROLL INCREASE: We assumed 2.75% per year.
-Since benefits do not depend on salary (as they do for pensions), using an aggregate payroll assumption for the purpose of calculating the service cost results in a negligible error. - FIDUCIARY NET POSITION (FNP): The following table shows the beginning and ending FNP numbers that were provided by Contra Costa CCD.
+We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future.

+PAYROLL INCREASE: We assumed 2.75% per year.
+Since benefits do not depend on salary (as they do for pensions), using an aggregate payroll assumption for the purpose of calculating the service cost results in a negligible error.

-06/30/2016 06/30/2017
+FIDUCIARY NET POSITION (FNP): The following table shows the beginning and ending FNP numbers that were provided by Contra Costa CCD.

+06/30/2018 06/30/2019

-Cash and Equivalents \$0 \$0
+Cash and Equivalents \$3,773 \$0

-Contributions Receivable \$O \$0
+Contributions Receivable \$0 \$0

-Total Investments \$79,996,455 \$95,837,471
+Total Investments \$107,762,302 \$118,119,350

-Capital Assets \$O \$0
+Capital Assets \$0 \$0

-Total Assets \$79,996,455 \$95,837,471
+Total Assets \$107,766,075 \$118,119,350

 Benefits Payable \$0 \$0

-Fiduciary Net Position \$79,996,455 \$95,837,471
+Fiduciary Net Position \$107,766,075 \$118,119,350

-Fiduciary Net Position as of June 30, 2017
+Fiduciary Net Position as of June 30, 2019